6 Lessons From The World’s Greatest Triathletes

 Lessons from the world’s greatest triathletes: Javier Gomez

-Lesson 3: consistency
+Lesson 3: Consistency

 When Javier Gomez races, you know he’s going to be at the pointy end.
 From 112 starts in International Triathlon Union racing, the Spaniard achieved 78 podiums, with 43 of those being on the top step.
 It’s some palmares and includes a record five world titles, in an era when he had to compete against both Alistair and Jonathan Brownlee.